 Article 1 – Name.
 Internal rules.
 Duration

-The European Disability Forum (EDF), hereafter referred to as “the Association”, has been constituted and incorporated as a not for profit International Association in accordance with the provisions of Title III of the Law of 27 June 1921 on the not for profit associations, international not for profit associations and foundations.
+The European Disability Forum (EDF), hereafter referred to as “the Association”, is constituted and incorporated as a not for profit International Association in accordance with the provisions of the law of 23 March 2019 introducing the Belgian Code for Companies and Associations (BCCA).

 The European Disability Forum, a non profit-making association, was created in 1996 by founder member associations, e.g. the National Councils of Disabled People of each of the Member States of the European Union (EU) and the European Economic Area (EEA) and European Non-Governmental Organisations of/for disabled people representing disabled people, and parents (as such term is defined by each member organisation) of disabled people who are unable to represent themselves in the EU and EEA